 Adding a move to the mix of toddler, tween, or teen drama?
 Let’s face it: Changing schools, leaving friends, and abandoning a beloved childhood bedroom have the potential to make the process of moving with kids difficult — if not downright traumatic.
 But it doesn’t have to be that way.

 First of all, kids are resilient and eminently adaptable — which is not to say it’ll be smooth sailing all the way.
 But grownups have the power to help minimize the tears and fears that often arise in the middle of moving with family.
-Sure, every child and every family situation is different, but take a look at our top 12 tips that make relocating with kids as painless as possible for everyone involved.
+Sure, every child and every family situation is different, but take a look at our top 15 tips to make moving with children as painless as possible for everyone involved.

 Our tips for moving with family begin with honesty.
 Tell your kids why and when you’re moving — in age-appropriate language, of course — as soon as the plans are finalized.
 Is this a job-related relocation?
 Are you moving to be closer to family?
-Tell the kids in simple, direct language they’ll understand.
+The No. 1 tip for how to talk to kids about moving is to use simple, direct language they’ll understand.

 Our children have a sixth sense that can pick up on the slightest shift in the household vibe.
 So instead of waiting for the elusive right time, tell them on time.
 Add the topic to the next family meeting agenda or take a walk-and-talk break.
 They may need a minute to absorb the news and process it, so give them that, too.
-But make sure they’re informed of your plans early and keep them up to speed every step of the way; that’ll go a long way toward an easier move for the entire family.
-Bonus: You’ll gain points in the trust department — a rarity, particularly in those sometimes prickly teen years.
+But make sure they’re informed of your plans early, and keep them up to speed every step of the way; that’ll go a long way toward an easier move for the entire family.

 From picking a new house to packing up treasures, enlist your kids as part of the team — it’s a family event, after all.

-Here are a few ideas for moving with family and getting them involved:
+Here are a few ideas for moving with kids and getting them involved:

 - Give your children a vote as you look for a home in your new town.
 This can be as simple as looking at photos online together as you narrow down your search or taking them along to tour new homes.
 Find out what their dream rooms would look like.
 How about the yard?
 Have they always wanted a treehouse?
 Is a swimming pool on their wish lists?
 Ask their opinions, hear their pros and cons, and consider their views when making your selection.
 Do keep the dream-house exercise in the realm of reality, though; you don’t want to end up disappointing your kids if you can’t deliver the hillside castle with ponies and an amusement park out back.

 - Unleash your kids’ inner decorators.
 From paint colors to pillowcases, let them help decide the look of their new bedrooms.
 Even the most cranky tween will crack a smile if they get to pick out new goodies.
 And you don’t have to break the bank — just a few simple touches can change the character of the new space.
 You might suggest a signature piece to build a design around: maybe a favorite cartoon character, a movie, or a sports theme.
+(This is a great opportunity for friends who may be asking about moving gift ideas for kids: Share what your child is imagining for their new room!)
 Your child might want to recreate their old bedroom in the new house — which is fine, to a degree.
 While you’re just getting settled, it’s important to support your child and make them feel comfortable, but you do want to strike a balance that helps them accept the reality of the move, as well.

 If you’re moving for work, negotiate moving family with you and include a visit to your new city as part of your relocation package.
 Make a mini-vacation out of the trip and explore the area — particularly sites with kid-friendly activities like parks, playgrounds, and the nearest ice cream shop.
 When they’re familiar with places of interest in their new town, your children will feel more at home when you get there for good.